ThinkR-open/isc-proposal/proposal_neo4j.md

 We’ll also be focusing on flexibility of data manipulation:

-  - Minimize the transformation of API results: we believe that this package needs to respect as much as possible data structure returned by Neo4J, but also to give to the user a data format that can be easily manipulated.
+  - Minimize the transformation of API results: we believe that this package needs to respect the data structure returned by Neo4J, as much as possible, but also to give to the user a data format that can be easily manipulated.
 That is to say that the “heavy lifting” of dealing with parsing the API results should not be left to the end user.
   - Using a data-format that has a very small (if any) deviation from the “tidy data” principles (7).
 Since data elements in Neo4J are dual (nodes and relationships), we’re planning to use a